{user_name}

 All components with complex geometries were manufactured on a Bambu Lab X1E 3D printer.
 The carbon-fiber-reinforced filament used, PAHT-CF (high-temperature resistant nylon), is particularly durable and withstands high loads.

-To ensure maximum fit accuracy and minimize post-processing effort, all required wooden parts of the functional model were CNC-manufactured and could be assembled directly with precise fit.
+To ensure the highest fit accuracy and minimize post-processing effort, all required wooden parts of the functional model were CNC-manufactured and could be mounted precisely as-is.

 Project Radar Demonstrator CNC MillingProject Radar Demonstrator CNC Milling CAD Drawing